EnMAP-Box/enmap-box-documentation/source/dev_section/dev_installation.rst

         5. add :code:`set GIT_SSH=C:\Program Files\PuTTY\plink.exe` to your startup script
-        6. there is an issue with a frozen command line when a server is connected the first time with ssh (see https://stackoverflow.com/questions/33240137/git-clone-pull-continually-freezing-at-store-key-in-cache) to solve it, start putty and connect try to the server once per SSH (e.g. to bitbucket.org). puty will save its fingerprint
+        6. there is an issue with a frozen command line when a server is connected the first time with ssh (see https://stackoverflow.com/questions/33240137/git-clone-pull-continually-freezing-at-store-key-in-cache) to solve it, start putty and connect to the server once per SSH (e.g. to github.com). putty will save its fingerprint
-        7. now you can call git push using ssh authentification in background
+        7. now you can call git push using ssh authentication in background

 OSGeo4W for Devs
 ================